rmoyano/sshforeveryone/chapter2.md

 2. Click on [Download](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "Download") section.

 3. In the *Binaries* section you have different download options.
-I think the best option for this case is to choose the MSI installer package, because you get all the tools that we will use: [(Minimal installers)](https://www.haskell.org/downloads#minimal) por lo que hacemos click en el enlace a esa sección.
+I think the best option for this case is to choose the MSI installer package, because you get all the tools that we will use:

    ![Binaries.](/images/binaries.png "Binaries")

-4. Select [MSI installer](https://github.com/fpco/minghc#using-the-installer) and choose to save the file:
+4. Select [MSI installer](https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi) and choose to save the file:

    ![MSI installer.](/images/msi_installer.png "MSI installer")

-5. Once the download has finished, execute the installer and click *Next* an infinite number of times until you complete the installation.
+5. Once the download has finished, execute the installer and click *Next* button an infinite number of times until you complete the installation.